Caroline Kennedy: 2008 and 2012 presidential elections

 On January 27, 2008, Kennedy announced in a New York Times op-ed piece entitled, "A President Like My Father," that she would endorse Barack Obama in the 2008 U.S. presidential election.
 Her concluding lines were: "I have never had a president who inspired me the way people tell me that my father inspired them.
 But for the first time, I believe I have found the man who could be that president—not just for me, but for a new generation of Americans."

 Federal Election Commission records show that Kennedy contributed $2,300 to the Hillary Rodham Clinton presidential campaign committee on June 29, 2007.
 She previously contributed a total of $5,000 to Clinton's 2006 senatorial campaign.
-On September 18, 2007, she contributed $2,300 to Barack Obama's presidential campaign committee.

-On June 4, 2008, Obama named Kennedy, along with Jim Johnson and Eric Holder, to co-chair his Vice Presidential Search Committee.
-(Johnson withdrew one week later.)
+On September 18, 2007, she contributed $2,300 to Barack Obama's presidential campaign committee.On June 4, 2008, Obama named Kennedy, along with Jim Johnson (who withdrew one week later) and Eric Holder, to co-chair his Vice Presidential Search Committee.
 Filmmaker Michael Moore called on Kennedy to "Pull a Cheney", and name herself as Obama's vice presidential running mate (Dick Cheney headed George W. Bush's vice presidential vetting committee in 2000—Cheney himself was chosen for the job).
 On August 23, Obama announced that Senator Joe Biden of Delaware would be his running mate.
 Kennedy addressed the 2008 Democratic National Convention in Denver, introducing a tribute film about her uncle, Senator Ted Kennedy.
-The Topps trading card company memorialized Caroline Kennedy's involvement in the campaign by featuring her on a card in a set commemorating Obama's road to the White House.
+The Topps trading card company memorialized Kennedy's involvement in the campaign by featuring her on a card in a set commemorating Obama's road to the White House.

 Kennedy was among the 35 national co-chairs of Obama's 2012 re-election campaign.
 On June 27, 2012, Kennedy made appearances in Nashua and Manchester, New Hampshire, to campaign for the re-election of President Obama.

 There was media speculation that she might become a possible candidate for the 2020 Presidential primaries and election but this did not come to pass.